HB9VQQ/FarFlux/README.md

 ------------------
 ![image](https://user-images.githubusercontent.com/75934980/114546860-f28ab400-9c5d-11eb-9b2d-5f56a9f4cf53.png)

 Finally click on "Save & Test" to confirm successful DB connection with your provided credentials.

+If the Test has succeeded you are now ready to build Grafana dashboards.
+To help ypu get started, I have added a simple Dasboard template to the Github Repository.
+You import the Template in Grafana and all you need to change is the name of the Database bucket in each panel to reflect your setting.